VikramGaru/GasStationFinder/README.md

-# GasStationFinder
+# Gas Station Finder
-Gas station finder is a Web application to find directions to cheapest gas station within a given radius
+Gas station finder is a web application to find directions to the cheapest gas station within a given radius

 # Running/Testing the Application
-Since the application is not yet hosted on the web it has to be run locally.
-Follow the following steps to run or test the application.
+Since the application is not yet hosted on the web it will be running locally.
+Follow the steps to run or test the application.

 ### Cloning the repository
-To clone the repository run the following command from the terminal: $ git clone https://github.com/VikramGaru/GasStationFinder.git
+To clone the repository, run the following command from the terminal: $ git clone https://github.com/VikramGaru/GasStationFinder.git

-Once you have the repository cloned: $ cd GasStationFinder/GasStation
+Once you have the repository cloned: $ cd GasStationFinder

 ### Setting up the development environment
 1) Check if you have npm already installed: $ npm -v